vikasgorur/ml-study-trail/deep_learning.md

 To avoid this, set aside a portion of the training data for *validation*, and only use this to make adjustments to the model.
 Always measure performance using the test data.

+**Cross-validation**: A more sophisticated technique for splitting data into multiple training and test datasets.